-- Victoria bought a dog collar online and after only using it one time the buckle cracked in half.
-The business does not provide refunds or exchanges, as laid out in the terms and conditions.
-She feels as though this is an unacceptable level of quality and wants her money back.
+- You bought dog collar online and after a couple days the buckle broke in half.
+The business does not provide refunds or exchanges and you think that’s unacceptable and want your money back anyway.

 What can you do when you experience a quality of service issue?